nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Names List commands allow you to look through a pre-built list of character names offline.
 You may also compile your own list, and the program can help you pick one out at random, so you can start writing right away.

 #### Generating names from name database: `name`
-You can generate a name randomly from the stored database of names.
+Generates a name randomly from the stored database of names.
 Format: `name`

 Example output: